Pre-School Class

 • Able to carry on a conversation with an adult or child

-• Able to recognize full name, learn how to spell name
+• Able to distinguish full name, learn how to spell name

-• Able to memorize and/or repeat songs, events, finger plays, etc.
+• Able to memorize/repeat songs, events, finger plays, etc.

 • Has understanding of classroom rules and consequences of their actions